Experimenting with ExternalDNS

 Finally create the OperatorGroup and OperatorHub Subscription

 objects.
-Note the contents of external-dns-operator.yaml
+Note the contents of external-dns-operator.yaml:

 apiVersion: operators.coreos.com/v1